5 Health Insurance Options for Your Remote Team

-With remote work becoming the new normal, companies have had to rethink their approach to employee benefit plans.
-When your team spans the US or the globe, you’ll need to figure out how to best accommodate everyone, regardless of the state or country they’re located in.
+With distributed teams, hybrid/remote/wfh becoming more normalized, companies have had to rethink their approach to employee benefit plans.
+When your team spans multiple locations, you will need to figure out how to best accommodate everyone, regardless of where they are located.

 This can be a challenge, but it’s worth the investment.
 Exploring your options and adjusting your offerings will make you more competitive as an employer on the job market so you can land those high-quality candidates.